Bear Creek High School (California): Controversies

-Native American totem cut down.
-Around 2005-6 land built on native burial ground.

 Only around 10% of students attended classes on September 19, 2014, after principal Bill Atterberry emailed parents alerting of a possible terrorist threat.
 Atterberry wrote in his September 18 email: "This afternoon, we received a call from an upset parent who said that he was 'coming down tomorrow and it’s going to be like a Columbine situation.'"
 The parent, Orlando Johnson, clarified that he wanted to know why his 14-year-old son had missed 30 days of school and told The Record that his exact question to school staff was: "Would you want the school to be like a Columbine, I get a phone call that my kid is dead?"

 In November 2017, a widely circulated cell phone video showed a Bear Creek biology teacher asking a student to leave class for being disruptive, attempting to take the student by the arm, and finally dragging the student by his backpack out of the classroom.
 The student's father began to seek legal recourse.

 In May 2019, a video showed a brawl between students and police; amidst the brawl, a trash can was seen thrown at the police.
 The police officer was trying to arrest a student.